Accessible content checklist

 - All complex images e.g. infographic or chart have a text alternative provided in context (e.g. below the image) or on a separate linked page

-- Text images are not used if text alone can be used to present the information
+- Images of text are not used if text alone can be used to present the information

 - All videos must have a clear description or caption that describes the main purpose of the video.